DataBiosphere/azul/CONTRIBUTING.rst

   To modify a commit that has already been reviewed, we create a new ``fixup!`` commit containing the changes that addressing the reviewers comments.

-  Before asking for another review, we may amend or rerwrite that ``!fixup`` commit.
+  Before asking for another review, we may amend or rewrite that ``!fixup`` commit.
 In fact, amending a ``!fixup`` commit between reviews is preferred in order to avoid a series of redundant fixup commits referring to the same main commit.
-In other words, the commits added to a feature branch after a review should all have dictinct titles.
+In other words, the commits added to a feature branch after a review should all have distinct titles.

-  Considering that we also require frequent rebasing, this rule makes for a more transparent review process.
-The reviewers can ignore force pushes because those can only be the result of rebases or in-between review amends.
-  The reviewer can still see a record of the changes made in response to previous review comments and how those changes affected the build status of the PR.

 Drop commits
 ------------